foreverphoenix/the-phoenix-flavour/content/bg/quick-start/_index.md

 ### Plugin Management

 There is no exact rule on often you should hop into SSEEdit, but doing it every ten or so plugins can be helpful.
+Remember to [apply a filter](/bg/additional-modules/filter-for-conflicts/) to make conflicts better visible, but also remember that conflicts are not the sole cause of issues and that you should look at all records, not just conflicting ones.

 When you discover conflicts or potential consistency issues, remember to check the Nexus (including patch collections) for pre-existing patches.
-If none exists to solve your problem, you can either create it yourself, remove one of the mods, or ignore the problem if it is minor enough.
+If none exist to solve your problem, you can either create it yourself, remove one of the mods, or ignore the problem if it is minor enough.

-I highly recommend creating **small patches** and **ModGroups** as you work through your load order.
+I highly recommend creating **small patches** and [ModGroups](/bg/knowledge-base/modgroups/) as you work through your load order.
+Keep the 256 ESM/ESP limit in mind and [ESL-ify](/bg/additional-modules/creating-esl-plugins/) plugins when possible.

+Check the log from [Rogue Master Detector](/bg/recommended-mods/utilities-frameworks/#rogue-master-detector) occasionally for out-of-order plugins.

 {{< alert color="info" >}}It is also possible to install the majority of your mods first before really diving into SSEEdit, sorting out your current list of plugins by adjusting the load order and creating patches, before adding to it more slowly.
 Do whatever works best for you.{{< /alert >}}